mostafa-elgendy22/PrUcess/README.md

 ## Post - Logic Synthesis Formal Verification

-Formal verification takes the original RTL modules (golden RTL files) and the netlist generated fom the synthesis process and performs functional equivalence checking and reports whether or not the two systems (RTL and netlist) have the same functionality or not.
+Formal verification takes the original RTL modules (golden RTL files) and the netlist generated fom the synthesis process and performs functional equivalence checking and reports whether the two systems (RTL and netlist) have the same functionality or not.
 The formal verification is run using Synopsys Formality.
 There are 2 scripts that are used in the formal verification process:
 <ol>
-    <li>`formal_verification_script.tcl`: It places the ICG instead of the RTL module, reads libraries, reads golden RTL modules, reads the netlist generated from the synthesis process, compares the two designs, and replaces the ICG with the RTL module again (to be used in simulations).</li>
+    <li>'formal_verification_script.tcl': It places the ICG instead of the RTL module, reads libraries, reads golden RTL modules, reads the netlist generated from the synthesis process, compares the two designs, and replaces the ICG with the RTL module again (to be used in simulations).</li>
-    <li>`run.sh`: It runs the `formal_verification_script.tcl` and produces the log file which contains all the steps of the formal verification and their outputs and cleans the directory from temporary files after the verification is done.</li>
+    <li>'run.sh': It runs the 'formal_verification_script.tcl' and produces the log file which contains all the steps of the formal verification and their outputs and cleans the directory from temporary files after the verification is done.</li>
 </ol>

 #### Verification Results